 So you see, this post is more widely applicable than you first thought!

-The bottom line when it comes to baby food is this:
+The bottom line when it comes to making your own baby food is this:

 Baby food is easy to make.
 It’s cheap to make.
 You have control over the ingredients.
-You can make it organic if you want to.
+You can make it using organic fruits and vegetables if you want to.
+You can choose to thin it out with breast milk if you want.
+When it comes to homemade baby food recipes, simple recipes are the way to go.

-It will take no more than an hour or two of your time and you will have a ton of baby food filling up your freezer, ready to feed your sweet babe at a moment’s notice.
+It will take no more than an hour or two of your time and you will have a ton of your very own homemade baby food purees filling up your freezer, ready to feed your sweet babe at a moment’s notice.

 Don’t be scared!
-For this example I made apples, sweet potato and carrots, but there are so many other options!
-Squash is great and we did a huge one that my dad grew last year.
+For this example I made apple sauce, sweet potato puree and carrots, but there are so many other options once your baby is ready for solid foods!
+Butternut squash is great and we did a huge one that my dad grew last year.
 Pear is fantastic too and if they’re soft you probably won’t even have to cook it – I just pureed.
 Peas, green beans, poached chicken.
 So many options!

 Save Money on Groceries with these tips: